-Our fellow travel blogging friends, Ryan and Liz from Pause the Moment, highly recommended Na’s Kitchen as the go to restaurant for some of Pai’s best Thai food.
+Our fellow travel blogging friends, Ryan and Liz from Pause the Moment, highly recommended Na’s Kitchen as the go-to restaurant for some of Pai’s best Thai food.
 Knowing that share the same love for good food, we had no choice but to take them up on their advice.

 We were the last customers to walk into Na’s Kitchen as the restaurant was closing up shop for the night.
-Feeling bad, we told Na that would could come back tomorrow, but without hesitation she ushered us in with a smile and a “sawadee kha“.
+Feeling bad, we told Na that we would come back tomorrow, but without hesitation, she ushered us in with a smile and a “sawadee kha“.
 Soon after we were seated, we enjoyed two delicious curry dishes and her highly acclaimed spring rolls.
 The food was full of flavor and heat, and her quaint little restaurant was the perfect place to enjoy an evening feast.
-If it wasn’t already passed closing time we would have ordered a couple more dishes!
+If it wasn’t already past closing time we would have ordered a couple more dishes!
 It was definitely to both Ryan and Liz’s delight that we were able to make it to Na’s Kitchen.
 Thanks again guys!

-Total Cost For Our Trip to Pai (3 Days and 2 Nights)
+Total Cost For Our Trip to Pai

 Is it Worth Taking a Trip to Pai?